 Mob Meeting

-Friday evening, Imer, Lendina, Lewis, and Yilka sat around the conference table at the Chicago Digital secure meeting roomOn Friday evening, Imer, Lendina, Lewis, and Yilka sat around the conference table at the Chicago Cyber Engineering secure meeting room.
-Imer looked unusually nervous, knowing this conference was not going to be pleasant.
+On Friday evening, Imer, Lendina, Lewis, and Yilka sat around the conference table at the Chicago Cyber Engineering secure meeting room.
+Imer looked unusually nervous, knowing this video conference would not be pleasant.

-Lewis started a video conference. .
-With significant government investment, Zoom was developed by ChinaOne after another, separate windows opened on the screen, revealing the New York, Boston, Los Angeles, and Seattle bosses' faces.
-Arsen Murka, the head of the New York mob and titular head of the Albanian syndicate in the entire United States, spoke first.
+Lewis started a video conference.
+Separate windows opened, revealing the faces of New York, Boston, Los Angeles, and Seattle bosses.
+Arsen Murka, the head of the New York mob and titular head of the Albanian syndicate in the United States, spoke first.

 "This is the worst fuck-up we've had in decades, Imer.
 It's all over the news here.
 It makes us look like hillbillies running moonshine.
 Sixty-five million dollars!
 Down the drain.
-Six members of the family gunned down, four others hospitalized or jailed.
+Six family members gunned down, and four others hospitalized or jailed.
 How could this have happened?"

 "We don't know.
-Only fourteen people knew about the delivery, me, Yilka, two of our security group, and the ten guys we assembled to unload the truck.
+Only fourteen people knew about the delivery: me, Yilka, two of our security group, and the ten guys we assembled to unload the truck.
 We don’t involve Dr. Morton in most of our drug, prostitution, and protection ops."

 "Maybe I should have been involved," Lewis said.

-Ari Dervishi, the head of the Boston group, spoke next: "Look, Imer.
+Ari Dervishi, the head of the Boston group, spoke next.

+"Look, Imer.
 You've got a traitor in your organization, a mole, a rat of some kind.
 Do you have any suspects?"

-"No, we don't," replied Imer.
+"No, we don't."

 "Los Angeles here.
-What's this 'Angel' that gets some mention in the news about this.
+What's this 'Angel' that gets some mention in the news about this?
 Is she surveilling us?"

-"Dr. Morton, you take that one," Imer said.
+"Dr. Morton, you take that one."

 "Impossible.
-No one can break through our security here at Chicago Digital.
+No one can break through our security here at Chicago Cyber Engineering.
 I use cyber techniques far more advanced than anything the Chinese and the Russians have."

 "So, where are we?"
 Arsen Murka said.
-"It sure looks to me like the Chicago Police have you by the short hairs and are not going to let go."
+"It sure looks like the Chicago Police have you by the short hairs and will not let go."

 "I'd like to say something," Lewis said.